 About the Journal

 We welcome theoretically informed original research, commentaries, reviews, policy analyses, and practice reflections on emerging issues linked to social, cultural, and economic development & social welfare, social & cultural change, and challenges specific to India and other countries of the Asia-Pacific region.
-Occasionally, the journal may welcome submissions on the said subjects from other countries too.
-The emphasis of Space and Culture, India is to stimulate thinking, offer scholarly learning, and stand out to offer debates, ideas, and discussions on development issues and challenges for development and social change in India and other regions of the world.
+Occasionally, the Journal may also welcome submissions on the said subjects from other countries.
+The emphasis of Space and Culture, India, is to stimulate thinking, provide scholarly learning, and stand out by offering debates, ideas, and discussions on development issues and challenges for development and social change in India and other regions of the world.

 It is published by ACCB Publishing, a wing of the Alliance for Community Capacity Building in North East India (in short form, ACCB), a UK Charity (Registered No. 1106666).
-ACCB operates in association with Prag Foundation for Capacity Building, Guwahati 781019, a public charitable trust registered under the Indian Trust Act 1882.
+ACCB (website: accb.org.uk) operates in association with the Prag Foundation for Capacity Building (website: none), Guwahati 781019, a public charitable trust registered under the Indian Trusts Act, 1882.

 General Information

-The Journal Space and Culture, India currently publishes four regular issues plus special issues (as and when) supported by high levels of mentoring, pastoral care, and rigorous peer review.
+Space and Culture, India, currently publishes four regular issues plus special issues (as and when) supported by high levels of mentoring, pastoral care, and rigorous peer review.
 The journal adheres to the guidelines of COPE.
-While we encourage submissions from a wide range of scholars from across the globe on topics linked to space, culture, and socio-economic development specific to India and Asia-Pacific, the scholars should note that the period from submission to publication could take more than 12 months.
-The Rejection Rate (as of 31 January 2024) is as follows:
+While we encourage submissions from a wide range of scholars across the globe on topics related to space, culture, and socio-economic development specific to India and the Asia-Pacific, scholars should note that the period from submission to publication may exceed 24 months.

 Feedback from Scholars